Down in the little town of Batopilas, tucked deep

 are made of old tires; the pair made for me still includes some white

 letters indicating that they are “All Terrain” sandals.
-A leather footbed
+A

-between the big and index toes, is threaded through two holes cut into
+per sandal, originating between the big and index toes, is threaded through

-the sole to create support for the heel.
-The strap is then wrapped around
+two holes cut into the sole to create support for the heel.
+The strap

-the ankle three times before being tied to itself by the heel.
-The result
+is then wrapped around the ankle three times before being tied to itself

-is a very comfortable, stable sandal.
-In fact, the Tarahumara, considered
+by the heel.
+The result is a very comfortable, stable sandal.
+In fact,

-to be the greatest long-distance runners in the world, chose their traditional huaraches over
+the world, chose their traditional huaraches over high-tech running

-high-tech running shoes as they ran to first, second and fifth place
+shoes as they ran to first, second and fifth place finishes at the Leadville

-finishes at the Leadville Trail 100, a high-altitude ultra-marathon in
+Trail 100, a high-altitude ultra-marathon in the Colorado Rockies.
+These

-the Colorado Rockies.
-These are simple, sturdy and functional footwear.
+are simple, sturdy and functional footwear.

 I return the following day at noon and find Che playing with his grandchildren